-OWASP API Security Top 10 (2023): Every Vulnerability Explained With Real Attacks
+OWASP API Security Top 10 (2023) Explained: BOLA, Broken Auth, SSRF and Real API Attacks

 The OWASP API Security Project maintains a separate Top 10 list specifically for APIs, distinct from the web application OWASP Top 10.
 APIs have unique attack patterns that web-focused frameworks don't adequately address.